Administration

 5. the content_size should be filled with the size of the file in bytes.

-This way after rebuild_datalink_table and the object will have entries linking to the download links of related files in the global datalink table, queriable either via ivoa.TAP or ivoa.DATALINK protocol.
+This way after rebuild_datalink_table and the object will have entries linking to the download links of related files in the global datalink table, queriable either via TAP_SCHEMA.datalink or the datalink protocol, e.g. /datalink/links?ID=<objects_id>.

 Declaring cross-tables information for given objects

 Usually it may be relevant to split the information on object over sevral tables.
 Especially if the object somehow differ from nature and do not hold information in all tables.
-Typically light sources in the sky may be either stellar objects, galaxies, … These objects share informations in a main table, but specific information are spearded over various annex tables.
+Typically light sources in the sky may be either stellar objects, galaxies, etc. These objects share informations in a main table, but specific information are spearded over various annex tables.

 In this case it is usefull to provide in the main table flags to declare the existance of specific information in an annex table.
 Typically stellar_flag, galaxy_flag… these flags can be queried via TAP and convinienty helps the user to find his/her way through the database.